alias454/graylog-formula/README.rst

 You must be running elasticsearch and mongodb to use Graylog.

-Formulas exist to help with installation and management of the necesary GELP stack components, which are; a firewall, elasticsearch, and mongodb at a bare minimum.
+Formulas exist to help with installation and management of the necessary GELP stack components, which are; a firewall, elasticsearch, and mongodb at a bare minimum.

 firewall-formula